olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 ```
 make
 ````

 To run the code

 ```
 bsub submit.lsf
 ```

 If you had an error go back and check your code.
 Then recompile it and try again.
-If it succeeded you should recive a greetting from each of the 42 cpu codes on the node.
-When you open the output file.
+If it succeeded you should recive a greetting from each of the 42 cpu cores on the node in the output file.

 Communications can be either of two forms: